HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/itinerary-planning/index.md

 **Note:** For more details about the query type **plan** and its parameters you can use the **Documentation Explorer** provided in GraphiQL.

-**Note:** If the examples provided with some id or other value do not return what is expected then the value in question may not be in use any more and you should try again with an existing value.

 ### Plan an itinerary from location (60.168992,24.932366) to (60.175294,24.684855)

 1. Click [this link](https://api.digitransit.fi/graphiql/hsl?query=%7B%0A%20%20plan(%0A%20%20%20%20from%3A%20%7Blat%3A%2060.168992%2C%20lon%3A%2024.932366%7D%0A%20%20%20%20to%3A%20%7Blat%3A%2060.175294%2C%20lon%3A%2024.684855%7D%0A%20%20%20%20numItineraries%3A%203%0A%20%20)%20%7B%0A%20%20%20%20itineraries%20%7B%0A%20%20%20%20%20%20legs%20%7B%0A%20%20%20%20%20%20%20%20startTime%0A%20%20%20%20%20%20%20%20endTime%0A%20%20%20%20%20%20%20%20mode%0A%20%20%20%20%20%20%20%20duration%0A%20%20%20%20%20%20%20%20realTime%0A%20%20%20%20%20%20%20%20distance%0A%20%20%20%20%20%20%20%20transitLeg%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D) to run the query below in GraphiQL.